 The first main reason why motorcycles leak oil is because of faulty gaskets on the engine.
 The main gaskets that end up leaking are the oil pan gasket, valve cover gasket, crankcase gasket, and cylinder head gasket.
 These are the four most common gaskets to leak in a motorcycle engine because they see the highest internal pressure and oil can push out between those meeting surfaces if they aren’t doing their job.

 I’ll use the picture above as a better visual reference.
-The oil pan gasket is located at the bottom of the engine (green circle, behind exhaust), the valve cover gasket is located on the top of the engine (red circle), the crankcase gasket is located on the side of the engine (yellow circle), and the cylinder head gasket is located in the mid level of the engine usually at the bottom of the fins (blue circle).
+The oil pan gasket is located underneath the engine (green arrows), the valve cover gasket is located on the top of the engine (red circles), the crankcase gasket is located on the side of the engine (yellow circle), and the cylinder head gasket is located in the mid level of the engine fins (blue circles).
+Motorcycle gasket locations will vary slightly, but you can look in these general areas of your motorcycle to find the main gaskets.

 It is inevitable for gaskets to, at some point, shrink and crack and become less effective at their job.
 With the constant pressure on them, oil is pushed out of the weak spots on the gaskets which causes a leak.